Cade83/SimsOfStoriesWiki/content/Mai Legacy/ML Sims/Gen 3/Colette Cleary.md

 > ![[M.1.30.20.png]]
 > Colette waits for the bus.

 Once James left, Colette angrily returned to her typical work on the ranch.
 Nothing ever changed for her, she felt trapped.
 In her rage, she slammed a door, which made Jamie yell at her and Ty have to reprimand her about slamming doors.
-Beyond fed up, Colette went to retrieve her phone and found a text from [[Leah Mai]], James's daughter, telling Colette that she had had support if she ran away.
+Beyond fed up, Colette went to retrieve her phone and found a text from [[Leah Mai]], James's daughter, telling Colette that she had her support if she ran away.
 Colette started plotting her escape plan that very night, and soon enough, she was [[Oasis Springs Bustop|waiting to catch a bus]] that would kick off her journey to Windenburg.

 > [!caption|left]
 > ![[M.2.1.15.png]]